 DBCO (dibenzocyclooctynes, DBCO) conjugation chemistry is based on the reaction of a dibenzylcyclooctyne (DBCO) linker with an azide linker to form a stable triazole.
 The dibenzocyclooctyne group (DBCO) allows Copper-free Click Chemistry to be done with live cells, whole organisms, and non-living samples.
-DBCO groups will preferentially and spontaneously label molecules containing azide groups (N3).
+DBCO groups will preferentially and spontaneously label molecules containing azide groups (-N3).
 Within physiological temperature and pH ranges, the DBCO group does not react with amines or hydroxyls, which are naturally present in many biomolecules.
-Reaction of the DBCO group with the azide group is significantly faster than with the sulfhydryl group (SH, thiol).
+Reaction of the DBCO group with the azide group is significantly faster than with the sulfhydryl group (-SH, thiol).

 Cyclooctyne-based modifications offers the ease of copper-free click reagents.
 These are simple to use and has excellent click performance in 17 hours or less at room temperature.
-Gene Link offers 5' DBCO-TEG for preparing oligos with 5' DBCO and a 15 tom triethylene glycol spacer arm, DBCO-dT is used for inserting a DBCO group preferably at the 5' or internally within 3-4 bases from the 5' and DBCO-sulfo-NHS Ester is also offered for post-synthesis conjugation reactions.
+Gene Link offers 5'-DBCO-TEG for preparing oligos with 5'-DBCO and a 15 tom triethylene glycol spacer arm, DBCO-dT for inserting a DBCO group at any position within the oligonucleotide and DBCO-sulfo-NHS Ester is also offered for post-synthesis conjugation reactions.
 DBCO-modified oligos may be conjugated with azides in organic solvents, such as DMSO, or aqeous buffers.
 Depending on the azide used, the reaction will go to completion in 4-17 hours at room temperature.